Pierre Molinier: Photographic work

-Between 1965 and his death in 1976, Molinier documented his exploration of transgressive and transsexual themes in the photo series Cent photographies érotiques.
+Between 1965 and his death in 1976, Molinier worked on transgressive and transsexual themes in the photo series Cent photographies érotiques.
 These black-and-white images often depicted scenes of pain and pleasure, and featured Molinier himself, either with female models or lifelike mannequins.
 Using a remote control shutter, he posed as a transvestite figure dressed in fishnet stockings, suspender belts, stiletto heels, masks, and corsets.
-Many compositions employed photomontage to produce surreal amalgamations of limbs and bodies.
+Many compositions used photomontage to combine limbs and bodies into surreal forms.

 During the final 11 years of his life, Molinier staged many of his most intimate and provocative works in the "theatre" of his Bordeaux boudoir–atelier.
-He intended these photographs to shock, encouraging viewers to respond with either excitement or disgust.
+He intended these photographs to shock, and wanted viewers to respond with either excitement or disgust.

 Artistic philosophy

 He stated that his erotic work was created for personal stimulation: "In painting, I was able to satisfy my leg and nipple fetishism."
 He claimed that his sexual attraction focused not on gender but on specific features, especially hairless legs in black stockings.
 Regarding his use of dolls, Molinier remarked: "While a doll can function as a substitute for a woman, there is no movement, no life.
 This has a certain charm if one is before a beautiful corpse.
 The doll can, but does not have to become the substitute for a woman."

 Molinier frequently explored connections between religious ritual and sexuality, which he believed had been repressed by post-Renaissance moral codes.
 He styled himself as a transvestite Baudelaire who expressed his ideas through objects—corsets, masks, and chains—rather than words.
-He sought to subvert conventional morality and aesthetic norms, likening himself to a jester who challenged social taboos.
+He wanted to subvert conventional morality and aesthetic norms, and likened himself to a jester.
 He also referenced ancient shamanic traditions in his work.
 His experimentation with sexual transformation was, in his view, an attempt to reclaim a primordial androgynous ideal.
 His planned autobiography was to have been titled The Shaman and His Creatures.

 Personal life

 Molinier married Andrea Lafaye on 7 July 1931 in Bordeaux.
+They had two children, a daughter and a son.

 Death

 In the 1970s, his health began to decline.
-Molinier died by suicide at the age of 76, reportedly either by shooting himself or by hanging himself in a hotel room, leaving a note that read: "I'm taking my life.
-The key is at the concierge's."
+Molinier died by suicide on 3 March 1976, shooting himself in his Bordeaux apartment where he had lived for over forty years.

 His epitaph reads: "Here lies Pierre Molinier.
 He was a man without morals."